Dominic Julian

 Thesis Research:

-RNA editing, TDP-43, amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD), astrocytes, neurodegenerative disease, pediatric neurology, pediatric movement disorders
+• RNA modifications in amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD)

 About Me:

-Born and raised in Columbus, Ohio, I attended The Ohio State University for my bachelor's degree as a double major in Neuroscience and Psychology, and received a Master's in Physiology from the University of Cincinnati College of Medicine.
-During this time, I conducted research on stress-induced changes to dopaminergic neural circuitry and the neuroimmune system during pregnancy.
-Following graduation, I worked in the lab of Jaime Imitola, MD (now Vice Chair of Neurology Research at UConn Health) where I found my passion in pursuing translational research as we worked together to study neuroimmune signaling in cerebral organoids and saw patients with multiple sclerosis and other neurodegenerative conditions in the clinic.
-I also spent time in clinical research at Nationwide Children's Hospital with the neuromuscular team, where I solidified my desire to pursue an MD/PhD after seeing the impact that physician-scientists were making with gene therapies for children born with deadly conditions like spinal muscular atrophy.
-Following this, I worked as a senior research associate and lab manager in the lab of Mark Hester, PhD, at the Institute for Genomic Medicine at Nationwide Children's Hospital where we used cerebral organoids to study neurodevelopmental conditions and neurodegenerative diseases like Alzheimer's.
+I attended The Ohio State University for my bachelor's degree as a double major in Neuroscience and Psychology, and received a Master's in Physiology from the University of Cincinnati College of Medicine.
+During my undergraduate degree, I conducted research on stress-induced changes to dopaminergic neural circuitry and the neuroimmune system during pregnancy.
+Following graduation, I worked in the lab of Jaime Imitola, MD (now Vice Chair of Neurology Research at UConn Health) where I found my passion in pursuing translational research as we studied neuroimmune signaling in cerebral organoids and saw patients with multiple sclerosis in clinic.
+I also spent time in clinical research at Nationwide Children's Hospital with the neuromuscular team, which solidified my desire to pursue an MD/PhD and neurology after seeing the impact that physician-scientists were making with gene therapies for children born with genetic conditions like spinal muscular atrophy.
+Following this, I worked as a senior research associate in the lab of Mark Hester, PhD, at the Institute for Genomic Medicine at Nationwide Children's Hospital where we used cerebral organoids to study genetic neurodevelopmental conditions and neurodegenerative diseases like Alzheimer's.

-Now as an MD/PhD student at the University of Arizona College of Medicine - Phoenix, I am using human cellular and iPSC models of neurodegeneration to study RNA editing and glial cells in neurodegenerative disease such as amyotrophic lateral sclerosis (ALS; Sattler Lab, Barrow Neurological Institute) and I am also performing clinical research diving into gene discovery in pediatric movement disorders (Kruer Lab, Phoenix Children's Hospital, UACOM-Phoenix).
-I hope to become a physician-scientist specializing in the research and care of children with neurological conditions.
+Now as an MD/PhD student at the University of Arizona College of Medicine - Phoenix, I am using iPSC neuronal models to study RNA editing in neurodegenerative diseases such as amyotrophic lateral sclerosis (ALS; Sattler Lab, Barrow Neurological Institute) and I am also performing clinical genomics work to uncover new genetic causes of cerebral palsy (Kruer Lab, Phoenix Children's Hospital, UACOM-Phoenix).
+I hope to pursue residency in pediatric or adult neurology on a physician-scientist research track to simultaneously run a lab and care for children/adults with neurodegenerative diseases.

-When I'm not studying or in the lab, I can be found trail running the mountain ranges of Phoenix, hiking and rock climbing in Sedona/Flagstaff, cycling, training for triathlons, cooking vegan food, and spending time with my partner and our German Shepherd.
+When I'm not studying or in the lab, I'm usually trail running in the desert with my partner and our German Shepherd, hiking and rock climbing in Sedona/Flagstaff, cycling, doing yoga, and cooking vegan food.

 Honors & Awards: